CanadianShield/HuntingBites/02-WeirdBeginnings.md

 | take 10
 ```

 Exploring that data we can see that many processes are created in the context of the machine.
-While it could be interresting for some threat detection, in our case proces created by the this actor will be in the context of a user.
+While it could be interresting for some threat detection scenarios, in our case process created by this actor will be assumed to be in the context of a user.
 So we can filter out many process creation with the following:

 ```kql
 SecurityEvent